-39. Following Commission approval of the statement of work, the Commission will direct the Central Fund Administrator to release funds to the recipient, provided that the recipient is in compliance with the following conditions:

-(a) The recipient must file with the Commission every three months a Broadband Fund claim form signed by its chief financial officer, or by an equivalent authorized official of the recipient, certifying that all costs claimed were actually incurred and paid, and are eligible costs related to the activities described in the statement of work, along with such supporting documentation as is requested by the Commission.
-For projects that increase satellite transport capacity (operational costs) in satellite-dependent communities, the recipient must also demonstrate to the Commission's satisfaction that broadband services are being provided in accordance with the conditions of service established in the decision and described in the approved statement of work.
-Further supporting documentation may be requested by the Commission.
-Unless the claim form is only for operational costs related to satellite capacity, each claim form must be accompanied by a progress report.
+- 40. Following Commission approval of the statement of work, the Commission will direct the Central Fund Administrator to release funds to the recipient, provided that the recipient is in compliance with the following conditions: - (a) The recipient must file a progress report, in the format provided by the Commission, outlining the progress made in the implementation of the project and any variances in the project schedule included in the statement of work.
+This report is to be filed every three months beginning on the date established in the statement of work and continuing until the Final Implementation Report is submitted. - (b) The recipient must file with the Commission every three months a Broadband Fund claim form signed by its chief financial officer, or by an equivalent authorized official of the recipient, certifying that all costs claimed were actually incurred and paid, and are eligible costs related to the activities described in the statement of work, along with such supporting documentation as is requested by the Commission.
+Further supporting documentation may be requested by the

-7 For the computation of all time periods set out in this decision, as indicated in section 12 of the Canadian Radio-television and Telecommunications Commission Rules of Practice and Procedure, the period beginning on 21 December in one year and ending on 7 January in the following year must not be included.